 Compulsory doctoral courses begin in September of each year—students are only admitted with September start-dates.
 The application deadline for the September cohort start date is November 30 of the previous year.
 All applications must be received or franked by November 30, and applications are only considered after that date.

 After a student has been successfully admitted to the College of Graduate Studies and Research, he/she is required to consult with the Department Head in Educational Administration to complete a Program of Studies document.
 The purpose of this document is to provide an agreed upon outline of each required and elective course to be taken within the student's programme in the Department.
 An appointment for a programme consultation meeting should be made as soon as possible following admission.
 For the information of prospective and new students, the minimum requirements for the Doctoral Programme in the Department of Educational Administration are outlined below.

 Doctoral students are required to engage studies prior to Candidacy on a full-time basis.

-Students with a Master's degree in the field of educational administration must complete a minimum of 18 credit units (equivalent to 6 single-term [September through December or January through April] credit-based classes) at the 800 (graduate) level.
+Students with a Master's degree in the field of educational administration must complete a minimum of 18 credit units (equivalent to 6 single-term [Fall Term: September through December; Winter Term: January through April; Spring and Summer Term: May through June or July through August] credit-based classes) at the 800 (graduate) level.
 Students without this background must complete a minimum of 24 credit units (8 single-term credit-based classes) at the 800 level.